abhishekaaru/Unscrumble/README.md

 You need to know:
 - Knowledge about Fragments.
 - How to design a layout in ConstraintLayout.
-- Able to write control flow statements (if / else, when statements).
+- Able to write control flow statements (if/else, when statements).
 - Able to update the UI of the app based on user input.
 - Able to add a click listener to a Button.